rharbird/microbit-challenges/docs/source/basics/data_structures.rst

 		recorded_temperature.append(temperature())
 		sleep(1000)

 The ``for`` loop is executed 100 times and ``i`` will have values from 0 to 99.
-This will measure the temperature every second for 100 seconds and append the value on to the end of the list.
+This will measure the temperature every second for 100 seconds and append the value to the end of the list.

 Deleting items from a list is just as straightforward::